memrise logo

 Memrise is very good for what it’s designed for: teaching vocabulary.
 It’s not meant to be a comprehensive language course that will teach you grammar, speaking, and other essential language skills.
 But it will help you learn many new words in your target language.
 It’s entertaining and has enough variety of features that you’ll want to keep studying with it.

 The short answer is no, Memrise won’t make you fluent.
-Since it is not a comprehensive language course, it doesn’t teach all necessary skills that will make you fluent in a new language.
-It does help with some aspects, teaching tons of new vocabulary words which you use in conversation.
+Since it is not a comprehensive language course, it doesn’t teach all the necessary skills to make you fluent in a new language.
+It does help with some aspects, teaching tons of new vocabulary words that you’ll need in a conversation.
 But to become truly fluent, you’ll need to use Memrise in addition to other resources.

 Memrise is better than Duolingo in some aspects.
 For example, Memrise has audio and video that feature real people speaking the language.
 But Duolingo is more comprehensive and includes aspects of grammar in addition to vocabulary.
 Both apps are a good starting point for learning a language, but neither will help you reach an advanced level.
 You can read more about them in this comparison guide.